Improvement Objective One

 Why we are doing it?

-As we navigate through and ultimately emerge into a post-pandemic era, how we reshape our world will have key implications for our ability to address climate change this decade.
+As we navigate through and slowly emerge into a new era, two years on from the start of the pandemic, how we reshape our world will have key implications for our ability to address climate change this decade.

 We seek to minimize the environmental impacts of our own Council activities and work with other partners and stakeholders to protect and enhance our local environment.